When the Barber's youngest daughter Poppy graduated this summer, that made six Birmingham graduates in one family. We couldn’t resist meeting them…

 We’d love to hear stories of your family or friendship group’s connection to Birmingham, and thank you to everyone who has contacted us through the @birminghamalum social media accounts so far.
-Email us at email@example.com, or find us on Facebook, Twitter, Instagram and our LinkedIn group; search for University of Birmingham Alumni and Friends.
+Email the alumni communications team, or find us on Facebook, Twitter, Instagram and our LinkedIn group; search for University of Birmingham Alumni and Friends.

 A lifelong friend

 Josh says, 'We met on the first day of uni back in 2014.
 On Friday we graduated together.
 Thanks @unibirmingham for a great friend #wearebrumalum'

 When Gemma graduated, her mum and grandma were there to celebrate, who are also Birmingham graduates.

 Older sister Tiara graduated with a degree in Economics in 2016, middle sister Redita graduated in 2016 with a degree in Business Management and Marketing, and youngest brother Bagoes is pictured with his sisters at his degree congregation, graduating with a degree in Spatial Planning.